Lifestyle

 A lifestyle that’s anything but clinical

 Here, your neighbors are neuroscientists.
 Biotechs trade discoveries over drinks.
 CCOs swim the Rhine in summer.
 Life sciences support our arts scene, shape our skyline and write our history.
-From the discovery of antibodies to the creation of LSD, we’ve always combined quality of life with a lifestyle that’s anything but clinical.
+The Basel area blends Switzerland’s top-rated quality of life with a balanced lifestyle that’s anything but clinical.
+Science isn’t confined to our labs.
+It’s shaping our lives.

 8am